 The below seem to be the best protein powders for migraine sufferers.

-Rice - Although I used to recommend rice protein to people, upon investigation for this article it does seem like the ones available have a really high amount of glutamic acid as well.
-Although rice is HYH safe, it may be safer to choose other options available.
+- Rice - I used to recommend rice protein to people, upon investigation for this article it does seem like the ones available have a really high amount of glutamic acid as well.
+Although rice is migraine diet friendly, it may be safer to choose other options available.

-Hemp - My favorite option of them all, this is the lowest in glutamic acid and also tyrosine, the amino acid which tyramine is derived.
+- Hemp - This is the lowest in glutamic acid and also tyrosine, the amino acid which tyramine is derived.
 If you’re highly sensitive to glutamate, this will be your best bet for a protein powder.

 - Sunflower Seed - Another one from Sprout Living, this contains 15 grams of protein.